nawawy/midas_task/Documentation.md

     parse_data_utils : have the function to parse the files into elements and then chunking them into small chunks.

+    processed_files.json : contains list of processed files in order not to process them again.

 ## 2. Imports